wilcoln/sane/README.md

 - Give better name to results directory.
 - Implement conceptnet api
 - add parameter for result dir naming
+- what embedding to use ? avg bart, sent_trans, bert cls token
 5. Attention maps reporting (as a heatmap)st of required experiments: (1h)
 6. Automatic evaluation of explanations (1h)
 - Tried using cls token, very poor !, token mean performs ok, almost on par with sentence transformer
+- Combine explanations and input for prediction ?